HugCls/HugCls/README.md

-2024-08-03: "Whatever satisfies the soul is truth." - Walt Whitman
+2024-08-04: "Your spirit is the true shield." - Morihei Ueshiba